Sab170502/face-detection-and-blurring/README.md

 # 🛡️ FaceShield — Real-Time Face Detection & Blurring (OpenCV DNN)

 A Python project for **real-time facial detection and anonymization** using **OpenCV’s Deep Neural Network (DNN)** module.
-This version works on all modern Python versions (including 3.13) without requiring MediaPipe.

 ---